 LaShondra Berman

 I enjoyed every single and double pour of this red blend.
 Deep cherry and nice acidity.
-I will definitely have this one again!! — 10 months ago
+I will definitely have this one again!! — a year ago